MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_23_AddTermsOfUseAcceptanceReporting.md

 7. You can choose to **Accept** or **Decline**.

     **Note** - If you choose **decline** then during a future login as AdeleV you will again be required to view and accept the Terms of Use.
+ # RobertS - Wonder if we need to add a second note that it might take a couple of minutes for the ToU to show up.
+I had to log in a second time for the ToU screen to show up.

 #### Task 3 - View report of who has accepted and declined

 The Terms of use page shows a count of the users who have accepted and declined.
 These counts and who accepted/declined are stored for the life of the terms of use.